-To avoid unnecessary denials, the prescribing provider must provide correct and complete information, including documentation for medical necessity of the equipment and/or supplies requested.
-The prescribing provider must maintain documentation of medical necessity in the client's medical record.
+To facilitate the determination of medical necessity and avoid unnecessary denials, the physician or allowed practitioner must provide correct and complete information, including documentation of medical necessity for the equipment and/or supplies requested and is subject to retrospective review.
+The physician or allowed practitioner must maintain documentation of medical necessity in the client's medical record.

 The requesting provider may be asked for additional information to clarify or complete a request for the PT/INR monitor.